luizsantos1997/Mapping_Network-Topology/README.md

 RESULT.csv will be filled by the script

 # Working
-the script only support two column and the order have to be interface Number,Mac-address like example:
+the script only support two column and the order have to be interface Number or IP Address,Mac-address like example:

 MAC.csv
 g1/0/1,xxxx-xxxx-xxxx